 If you're familiar with stocks, you're most likely familiar with terms like earnings per share (EPS) and price-to-earnings ratio (p/e ratio).
 However, these metrics don't offer much help when looking at an equity REIT.

-To understand a REIT's true cash flow, you have to look at their funds from operation (FFO).
+To understand a REIT's true cash flow, you have to look at its funds from operation (FFO).
 Since real estate is a depreciable asset, a REIT's reported net income includes a significant depreciation expense.
 It also includes capital gains and losses from the sale of properties, which don't represent what investors can expect the company to earn on a consistent basis.

 FFO adds depreciation back into the REIT's net income and takes out any gains or losses on the sale of property, providing a more accurate picture of a REIT's true earnings.

-To use FFO as a way to value REITs, we divide the REIT's current share price by its FFO per share to get a price to FFO ratio.
+To use FFO as a way to value REITs, we divide the REIT's current share price by its FFO per share to get a price-to-FFO ratio.
 We then compare the price to FFO of the different REITs in each real estate sector to find value opportunities.

 Balance Sheet